A Greater Freedom: Hepworth 1965–1975

-A Greater Freedom follows artistic developments in Barbara Hepworth’s later years, focusing on the last decade of the sculptor’s life from 1965 – 75.
+A Greater Freedom follows artistic developments in Barbara Hepworth’s later years, focused on the last decade of the sculptor’s life from 1965 to 1975.

-Hepworth was extremely prolific during her later years, Tate Director Alan Bowness noting that nearly as many works were made during the 1960s as between 1925 and 1960.
+Hepworth was extremely prolific during her later years, with Tate Director Alan Bowness noting that nearly as many works were made during the 1960s as between 1925 and 1960.
 These later works show experimentation in new materials, working in bronze, slate and printmaking.
-In 1968 Hepworth noted, ‘while always remaining constant to my conviction about truth to material, I have found a greater freedom for myself’.’
+In 1968 Hepworth noted: ‘While always remaining constant to my conviction about truth to material, I have found a greater freedom for myself’.’